 Ecstasy Addiction Treatment

 The first step in overcoming any addiction is generally detoxification of the drug from the user’s system.
 This is sometimes the most difficult part of recovery.
 After detox, treatment options for staying off the drug range from inpatient to outpatient rehabilitation and counseling.
-If you or someone you care about is struggling with an ecstasy addiction, get in touch with us now for help.
+If you or someone you care about is struggling with an ecstasy addiction, contact a treatment provider.

 Treatment Centers for Ecstasy Addiction

-Because ecstasy is rarely abused alone, treatment plans should be tailored to the individual needs of the person looking for help — that means treating each of the drugs being abused as well as addressing any underlying mental health conditions.
+Because ecstasy is often abused with other drugs, treatment plans should be tailored to the individual needs of the person looking for help—that means treating each of the drugs being abused as well as addressing any underlying mental health conditions.

 Heavy ecstasy abusers may experience withdrawal symptoms when quitting.
 Unlike other drugs, withdrawing from ecstasy is not usually painful; it is more likely to cause psychological symptoms than physical ones.
 Symptoms of ecstasy withdrawal may include:

 A medically monitored detox ensures any complications are managed quickly and professionally.
 During detox, doctors will keep a close eye on the patient’s body temperature, hydration levels, increases/decreases in heart rate, reflexes and changes in responsiveness of the pupils.

 Although no medication has been approved specifically for ecstasy detox, many recovery specialists recommend antidepressants to help combat the inevitable depressive feelings that arise.